abdelhakakachat/Sonalgaz_Stage/README.md

 # Sonalgaz_Stage
-Forecasting monthly gas consumption for Ali Mendjeli and Constantine using ARIMA and Random Forest.
+Forecasting monthly electrecity consumption for Ali Mendjeli and Constantine using ARIMA and Random Forest.
 # Electricity and Gas Consumption Analysis

 ## Project Overview